MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 manager: dcscontentpm
 ms.author: pashort
 author: Teresa-Motiv
-ms.date: 12/10/2019
+ms.date: 12/23/2019
 ---

 # Performance Tuning Network Adapters

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 You can use this topic to performance tune network adapters that are installed in computers that are running Windows Server 2016 and later versions.